PaulDance/cargo-liner/README.md

   -c, --skip-check
-          Skip the summary version check and directly call `cargo install` on each configured package.
+          Skip the summary version check and directly call `cargo install` or `cargo binstall` on each configured package.

-          The version check is relatively quick and enables skipping calls to `cargo install` when no update is required, which saves quite a bit of time.
+          The version check is relatively quick and enables skipping calls to `cargo install` or `cargo binstall` when no update is required, which saves quite a bit of time.
 However, if you wish, this option is still available in order not to run the check: doing so will probably take more time in the end most of the time, except if you have a very small amount of packages configured (e.g. one or two) or if all or almost all packages are not already installed.

           It can also be used as a workaround in case a certain operation fails in your particular environment, for